NDVI computation on the Unity cluster.¶

 NDVI = np.where(NDVI == np.inf, np.nan, NDVI)

-# Use np.nanmean() to compute and return the average NDVI value from this satellite item.
+# You can use da.nanmean() to compute and return the average NDVI value from this satellite item.

 Add the code block from coreclock.py that uses f = client.map() to distribute the computation amongst the cores and displays the progress. f = client.map() will take your module name and the satellite items list as inputs.